 Philip Cummings, sent to collect the final consignment, finds his transport home mysteriously leaves without him.
 Trapped by the Russian Revolution, he is forced to escape across the heart of Russia.

-As the excesses of Romanov aristocracy met the passion and brutality of Russian revolutionary zeal Russia descends into chaos, and Philips journey becomes ever more desperate.
+As the excesses of Romanov aristocracy meets the passion and brutality of Russian revolutionary zeal Russia descends into chaos, and Philip's journey becomes ever more desperate.

 Who has betrayed him and why do they want him dead?

 "Impeccably researched, this book sweeps you up and completely transports you into the middle of Tsarist Russia"